 Erin is an animal lover to her core.
 She has spent volunteer time at Pasado’s Safe Haven farm animal sanctuary, Heartwood Haven farm animal sanctuary, the Woodland Park Zoo, and has found homes for four foster dogs through Ginger's Death Row Dogs.
 Erin is currently volunteering as a guide for Wolf Haven International, a sanctuary for captive wolves and wolfdogs.
-She lives with her 15 year old Lhasa Apso, and a bonded pair of sweet little kitties.

 NANCY PAINE SHERMAN

 Nancy graduated from the UW with a BA in East Asian Studies then enjoyed a 20-year career as a travel